 I am a Ph.D. student in Political Science (Comparative Politics) at the University of Illinois Urbana–Champaign.
-My research examines how foreign aid structures political incentives and organizational behavior within civil society.
-In my dissertation, I analyze the conditions under which NGOs cooperate or compete in aid-dependent environments, emphasizing organizational identity as a key mechanism shaping these relations.
+My research focuses on how foreign aid shapes political incentives and organizational behavior within civil society.
+In my dissertation, I examine the conditions under which NGOs cooperate or compete in aid-dependent environments, emphasizing organizational identity as a key mechanism shaping these relations.

 Education